Jeff Hecklinski: Coaching career

 Hecklinski has been a college football coach since 1998, including a stint as the quarterbacks coach and passing game coordinator for the Arizona Wildcats.
 In 2004, he joined Brady Hoke's coaching staff as the wide receivers coach at Ball State.
 When Hoke took the head coaching job at San Diego State in 2009, Hecklinski joined him as the Aztecs' assistant head coach, running backs coach, and recruiting coordinator.
 When Hoke took the head coaching position at the University of Michigan in 2011, Hecklinski again followed and became Michigan's wide receivers coach and recruiting coordinator.
 In January 2012, he was the subject of press coverage after Michigan State head coach Mark Dantonio cut off Hecklinski's presentation at the Michigan High School Football Coaches Association Winners' Circle Clinic.

 San Diego State University hired Hecklinski as the offensive coordinator and quarterbacks coach in 2020.
 He was fired midway through the 2022 season.

 Personal life

-Hecklinski and his wife, Tiffany, have three children: a daughter, Riley, and two sons, Mikey and JR.
+Hecklinski and his wife, Tiffany, have three children: a daughter, Riley, and two sons, Mikey and JR. His nephew Jeremy is slated to play QB at Wake Forest after being named MaxPreps HS 2023 Player of the Year in Georgia.